beccasolomon22/Student-Social-Analysis/README.md

 ### Withdrawal Rates:
 The analysis also highlighted variations in withdrawal rates among female vs male students, which can indicate barriers or difficulties faced by specific demographics.
 With 57% of our college students being female and 43% male, we wanted to see if this difference in attendance would have a similar difference in withdrawal rates.
 Since females are higher population in schools, would they also have a higher withdrawal rate.
 However our findings indicated the opposite.

+When we look at the 100 Universities that have the highest withdrawal rate in the second year of college for Males and Females, we see that males have a higher withdrawal rate across the board.

 Withdrawal Rates after 2 years:
 ![Withdrawal Rates 2 years](https://github.com/beccasolomon22/Student-Social-Analysis/blob/main/images/withdrawal_2years.png)

+However, when we take a look at withdrawal rates in the third year of college, we see that the highest withdrawal rate is in the female category.
+But, the overall withdrawal rate is still higher for males.
+(The Female withdrawal rate drops below 60% far before Male withdrawal rates)

 Withdrawal Rates after 3 years:
 ![Withdrawal Rates 2 years](https://github.com/beccasolomon22/Student-Social-Analysis/blob/main/images/withdrawal_3years.png)